twfahey1/aqto_project/README.md

 <!-- Lets do an image here for the images/aqto-logo-western.png -->
 ![Aqto Logo](images/aqto-logo-western.png)

-Aqto is a PHP (Symfony by way of Drupal) based, composer driven opinionated CMS.
+Aqto is an opinionated stack of frameworks aiming to provide maximum flexibility, longevity, and maintainability.

+- Drupal
+- Tailwind
+- AlpineJS

 ## Features
 - Composer driven with an upstream setup to facilitate platform models via the [Aqto Upstream](https://github.com/twfahey1/aqto_upstream.git)